 They would do well in a home where they can hog all the attention and playtime for themselves.

-This breed tends to calm down significantly as they age and match well with a personality that equally values physical activity and snuggling.
+This breed tends to calm down significantly as they age and match a personality that equally values physical activity and snuggling.

 Boxers are known for their silly personalities.